Mango0x45/thomasvoss.com/src/en/code/index.md

 <br />

-On this section of the website I cover some of my projects.
+In this section of the website I cover some of my projects.
 Some are completed, some are ongoing; really I’ll just add a post here if I ever have something I feel is interesting enough to share.

 Posts:

-  - [mmv — move multiple/mapped files][1]
+  - [mmv — Move Multiple/Mapped Files][1]

-[1]: /en/code/mmv
+[1]: mmv